onewelcome/AxonFramework/readme.md

 Some tests related to MongoDB and AMQP have been temporarily ignored.
 If these modules need to be supported, the tests must be fixed and re-enabled.
 Currently, they rely heavily on PowerMock, which does not work with newer Java versions due to forbidden reflection it uses.

+### Google App Engine

+The Google App Engine module is currently completely disabled.
+If Google App Engine support is required, the associated tests would need to be fixed and re-enabled to verify whether support still functions correctly after the migration to the updated tech stack.

 ### Saga's AssociationValueEntry ID

 The `id` property in `org.axonframework.saga.repository.jpa.AssociationValueEntry` now uses